 Getting things done is much easier when you have a purpose and a ‘why’.
 You can also introduce incentives for yourself.

 Give yourself a reward if you can complete your task within your desired timeframe.
-For completing a small block, it can be a chocolate bar, a coffee or whatever you enjoy.
-Whatever motivates you.
+For completing a small block, it can be a chocolate bar, a coffee or then minutes on YouTube – whatever you enjoy.

-Of course, this is just a silly mind game with yourself, but it can be really effective if you let yourself buy into it.
+Of course, this is a silly mind game with yourself, but it can be really effective if you suspend disbelief and just let yourself buy into it.